neumino/neumino.github.io/movies.md

-### Mad God
+### Beavis and Butt-Head Do the Universe
-*Released on 2022-06-16, vote average 7.7*
+*Released on 2022-06-23, vote average 7*

-A figure known as &#34;The Assassin&#34; descends from the heavens into a nightmarish pit full of monsters, titans and cruelty.
+After a &#34;creative&#34; judge sentences them to space camp, a black hole sends our adolescent heroes 24 years into the modern future where the duo misuse iPhones, embark on a quest to score, and become targets of the Deep State.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/jas8OABbn0Y?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/EaHbTnA3qSA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>